-Training a puppy means repeating the same command dozens—sometimes hundreds—of times.
+Training a puppy means repeating the same command dozens of times.
+Sometimes hundreds.
 Sit.
 Stay.
 Come.
 Leave it.
 Repeat tomorrow.

 The treat you use matters more than most new puppy owners realize.